Quickstart

 3) Deploy Endpoint

 Step 3 of the Quickstart will deploy one or more ingest endpoints.
-An ingest endpoint is a dedicated VM, NVMe-backed WAL volume (no shared disk) with isolated process boundaries.
-Once deployed, an ingest endpoint will provide an ingest URL to be used for sending data.
+An ingest endpoint is a dedicated VM with an NVMe-backed WAL volume (no shared disk) and isolated process boundaries.
+Once deployed, the endpoint provides:

 4) Test and Verify

-Look in S3 under your prefix.
+Look in your S3 bucket under the configured prefix.
 Objects look like:

 <region>/<instance-id>/<epoch>/segments/seg-000000NN.wal.zst